 (7) A Conservation Order shall cease to have effect —

-(a) where the place, or the portion of the place, concerned is removed from the Register;
+(a) where the place, or the portion of the place, concerned is removed from the Register; or

-(b) when the Minister has, after consultation with the Council, by notice in the Gazette revoked the Order;
+(b) when the Minister has, after consultation with the Council, by notice in the Gazette revoked the order; or

-(c) in the case of a Consent Order, in accordance with the tenor of the Order if the Order is expressed to be of limited duration; or
+(c) in the case of a Consent Order, in accordance with the tenor of the order if the order is expressed to be of limited duration; or

-(d) in the case of a Stop Work Order, except where the Order is continued in force by the State Administrative Tribunal under section 60(2)(b) or (c) and any other expiry date is fixed by the State Administrative Tribunal, on the expiry of 42 days from the making of the Order.
+(d) in the case of a Stop Work Order, except where the order is continued in force by the State Administrative Tribunal under section 60(2)(b) or (c) and any other expiry date is fixed by the State Administrative Tribunal, on the expiry of 42 days from the making of the order.

-(8) Where a person notifies the Council in writing that the person has a material interest in any land or building which may be affected by a Stop Work Order and that person has not previously been notified pursuant to this section, the Council shall forthwith cause that person to be supplied with a copy of the Order.
+(8) Where a person notifies the Council in writing that the person has a material interest in any land or building which may be affected by a Stop Work Order and that person has not previously been notified pursuant to this section, the Council shall forthwith cause that person to be supplied with a copy of the order.

 (9) Where, and for so long as, a Conservation Order has effect in relation to any land or building, the Minister shall be taken to be a person having an interest in that land or building on behalf of the Crown.